sammysmallman/OSCKit/README.md

 The OSCKit package provides the classes needed for your apps to communicate among computers, sound synthesizers, and other multimedia devices via [OSC](http://opensoundcontrol.org/README.html) over an IP network.

 ## Overview
 Use the OSCKit package to create client or server objects.
 In its simplest form a client can send a packet, either a [Message](http://opensoundcontrol.org/spec-1_0.html#osc-messages) or [Bundle](http://opensoundcontrol.org/spec-1_0.html#osc-bundles) to a server.
 A server, when listening, can receive these packets and action upon them.
-Depending on a client or server using either UDP or TCP as a transport, there are varying levels of fuctionality and delegate methods for you to take advantage of.
+Depending on a client or server using either UDP or TCP as a transport, there are varying levels of functionality and delegate methods for you to take advantage of.

 OSCKit implements all required argument types as specified in [OSC 1.1](http://opensoundcontrol.org/files/2009-NIME-OSC-1.1.pdf).

 An example project can be found in [OSCKitDemo](https://github.com/sammysmallman/OSCKitDemo).

 ## License
 OSCKit is licensed under the GNU Affero General Public License, version 3.
 If you require a commercial license for an application that you would not like to trigger AGPLv3 obligations (e.g. open sourcing your application), please get in touch.
-The probability of obtaining a commerical license for free is high.
+The probability of obtaining a commercial license for free is high.

 ## Features